 Mistake #1 – Buying a new car

 I’ve bought two new cars in my life.
 And I’m still in my 20’s.
 The first was a 2012 Dodge Challenger.
 It was my reward for finishing college and securing a full time job after my internship went well.
 First mistake was selling my 2007 Honda Civic which had 105K miles but was still dependable.
 As I was still commuting to and from school/work (90 miles round trip daily) and would be for the foreseeable future, I should have kept the Civic and driven it into the ground.
 Instead, I blew my savings ($8K) and traded my Civic (Net +$5K) for the brand new Challenger.
 While I had a good down payment ($13K), I still had a car loan for $20K which resulted in monthly payments of $350.
 Not terrible.
 But I could have kept the Civic and my $8K of savings, and invested the savings into an Index fund.
 The unneeded car note could have been used to invest in funds monthly.
 After 2 years and 3 break downs later, I was forced to sell the Challenger.
 While I was able to trade it in for +$5K, I burned another $5K of my savings to buy a much more dependable, but more expensive 2014 Infiniti Q50.
 This new note resulted in monthly payments of $495 per month.
 As of this time writing this article, I’ve spent $13K on down payments for a new car, and have spent $38K on car payments in 7 years.
 I still have 1 more year of paying off the Infinity and by that time, I would have paid almost $45K in car payments in 8 years.
 Granted, I have a good paying job and still live with my parents.
 But I could’ve saved almost $60K (Not to mention capital gains from investing this money) if I would’ve kept the Civic and never pursued my desire for wanting a brand new fancy car.
 While it took me a few years to get this out of my system, I can proudly say I will never buy a new car again.
 According to NerdWallet.com, “The average person owns 13 cars in a lifetime, each costing an average of $30,000, according to a report by the National Automobile Dealers Association.
 If each of those cars was 3 years old, instead of new, you could save nearly $130,000 during your lifetime.”
 The reason for this is depreciation.
-As soon as you drive off of the car lot the car depreciates 20% in value.
-After 1 year of wear and tear it depreciates even more.
+As soon as you drive off of the car lot the car depreciates 10% in value.
+After 1 year of wear and tear it can depreciate up to 20%.
 A car loses its most due to depreciation in the first year.
 Now I’m not saying to buy a beat up car from the 90’s.
 But if you’re looking for a certain model, check into one that is 1-3 years older and has less than 30,000 miles.
 Any depreciation that you can save on is a plus.
 And for an added bonus, you tend to pay less in car insurance for used cars since they are not worth as much.
 Now you most likely will pay a higher interest rate on a used car, but the principal will be lower for a used car so most likely you will not be spending as much in interest.
 Let somebody else pay for your depreciation costs and buy used.
 It saves you money in insurance, down payments, and monthly notes.
 At the end of the day, all cars basically do the same thing.
 They get you from point A to point B. Do you really need all of the bells and whistles of a new car?
 I was so proud to buy those new cars and couldn’t wait to post pics on Instagram.
-It really is exciting to buy a new car.
+It really is exciting to purchase a new car.
 Especially a muscle car or a luxurious one.
 But that excitement only lasts for so long and eventually it is just another car with its own set of problems.
 Save your money from buying used and use it on vacations, investments, paying off student loans, etc. My next car will either be a Toyota Camry or a Honda Civic, slightly used (1-3 years old, less than 30,000 miles).
 Both brands are reliable and retain their value more than other brands.
 Wisebread.com illustrates a great example of buying a car that is 1 year old and saving on depreciation costs.
+I also recently discovered a great website for purchasing used cars (Thanks to the How to Money Podcast) that I will seriously consider using in the future.
 And if you want to know what car you can afford, the 20-4-10 rule is a great one to live by.

 Mistake #2 – Buying Whole Life Insurance